 Idiom

 For each of the following sentences four alternatives are given.
 You are required to choose the correct meaning of the idiom or phrase given or underlined in the sentence.
-Tell me plainly who broke the mirror, do not beat about the bush.
+The promotions were granted across the board.

 ANSWER DOWNLOAD EXAMIANS APP